S1b-Team/.github/profile/README.md

 Phantumbra and Solstice are already operational in live workflows, anchoring our push into stealth automation and cloud-resilient adversary simulation while the rest of the arsenal continues to mature around them.

+Note: This list includes key active projects.
+Some initiatives may be private and not publicly detailed here.

 ---

 ## 🛠️ Technical Capabilities